dkulchenko/prosemirror-image-plugin/README.md

   images when the image is removed from the document
 - Customizable overlay for alignment ( or whatever you think of! )
 - Optional image title
+- Image resizing with body resize listeners, so the image always fits the editor ( inspired by czi-prosemirror )
+- Scaling images with editor size ( when resizing is enabled )

 # How to use